muasiq/grit/exampleSite/content/english/faq/_index.md

 description: This is meta description

 ---
-{{< faq "What batteries do you use?" >}}
+{{< faq "What services do you provide?" >}}

-We source batteries from some of the biggest suppliers such as Panasonic, LG Chem and Samsung SDI.
-We use 18650 Lithium batteries for our products.
+We provide EPC services according to your requirements and specifications.
+Whether it is hardware-based or software-based service, we try to render our services with optimal performance.

 {{</ faq >}}